decidables/decidables/sites/detectable/src/threshold.md

 Note that when :key[c] is zero, the threshold is precisely where the two distributions intersect.
-In other words, the model will respond :key['present'] whenever it is more likely that the signal is indeed :key[present], and it will respond :key['absent'] whenever it is more likely that the signal is indeed :key['absent'].
+In other words, the model will respond :key['present'] whenever it is more likely that the signal is indeed :key[present], and it will respond :key['absent'] whenever it is more likely that the signal is indeed :key[absent].
 This is not coincidental, and hints at the strong link between SDT and decision making based on maximum likelihood and the likelihood ratio :cite[@Creelman2015;
 @Peterson1954].
 In fact, the early work on SDT usually expressed the bias as <span class="math-var">β</span>, in terms of the likelihood ratio of signal and noise :cite[@Peterson1954;